kpongthana-ctrl/Resistor-Color-Code-Recognizer/README.md

-# Resistor-Color-Code-Recognizer
+## Resistor Color Code Recognizer 🌈
-OpenCV-based Resistor Color Code Recognition and Value Calculation
+OpenCV-based system for accurately detecting, recognizing, and calculating the resistance value of 4-band resistors from image input.